 Make Eating Right a Habit

-When you make your New Year’s resolution, make a commitment to change your mind too.
+When you make your New Year’s resolution, commit to change your mind too.
 All it takes is three weeks to form a new habit.
 Focus on the positive aspects of eating healthy.
 Think about the new ways of cooking and preparing food you’ll discover with healthy recipes.

 Tips for Success